Aliceby TranX

 Full SQL flexibility

 No 9-dimension limit.
 No rigid report structure.
 Write any SQL query you want — joins, window functions, CTEs, subqueries.
 Build custom attribution models.
 Create cohort analyses.
-Calculate true customer lifetime value by acquisition source.
+Calculate true LTV by acquisition source.
 Do things the API literally cannot do.

 No quota throttling